 (A) Management Objectives.
 Waters shall be managed to achieve and maintain high quality aquatic habitat.
-The physical habitat structure, stream processes, and flow characteristics of rivers and streams and physical character and water level of lakes and ponds necessary to fully support all life-cycle functions of aquatic biota and wildlife, including overwintering and reproductive requirements, are maintained and protected.
+The physical habitat structure, stream processes, and flow characteristics of rivers and streams and the physical character habitat and water level of lakes and ponds necessary to fully support all life-cycle functions of aquatic biota and wildlife, including overwintering and reproductive requirements, are maintained and protected.

-(B) Criteria.
+(B) Criteria